chavarera/PythonScript/Basic/FirstProgram.md

-## How To write first Basic Python Program :scroll: and Run :runner: it.
+## How to write first Basic Python Program :scroll: and Run :runner: it.

 As we have already installed required python version and set up in our machine :computer: